 Why You'll Love This Authentic Gumbo Recipe

-Back making this gumbo at least a dozen times since Rachel shared it with me, I can tell you exactly why it's worth the time and effort.
+Having made this gumbo dozens of times, I can tell you exactly why it's worth the time and effort.

 First, it feeds a crowd.
 One pot makes enough for eight people easily, and it actually tastes better the next day after the flavors have had time to sit together.
-The vendor's recipe uses simple ingredients you can find at any grocery store - no special mail-order items needed.
+This recipe uses simple ingredients you can find at any grocery store - no special mail-order items needed.

 What really sold me was how forgiving it is once you get past the roux stage.
 You can adjust the spice level, add more vegetables if you want, swap out the proteins based on what you have.
-Oliver even likes it, which surprised me since he's usually suspicious of anything in a bowl.
-The smoky sausage won him over.
+Even my pickiest family members love this - the smoky sausage wins everyone over.

 Plus, there's something satisfying about standing at the stove, stirring that roux, knowing you're making something the old-fashioned way.
 It's the kind of cooking that makes your house smell incredible for hours.